SupeR19902/x720/README.md

 #### VLAN ####

-This is very, very optional....
-If you have a vlan over a bond...
+This is very, very, mucho very optional....
+If you want a vlan over a bond...

 ```
 sudo nano /etc/systemd/network/25-bond0-vlan1003.netdev